tjdwill/cpp-notes/basics/overloading.md

 A great example of overloading the latter two operators `<<` and `>>` is found in the `iostream` library.

+**Update**:

+Here is a GitHub Gist that is useful to view: https://gist.github.com/beached/38a4ae52fcadfab68cb6de05403fa393

 ### Member vs. Non-member Operator Overloads